byronwall/data-viz/README.md

 - Summary table causes a render with each column?
 Do them all in one shot if possible - check time and then RAF to continue
 - Need to wire up the "details" view for the pivot table
 - Integrate the data summary info into the field chooser drop downs - show icon for field (maybe a count, etc)

-### Color and Scale Management

-- Should not be creating colorScaleId all the time
-- The colorScaleId should not be saved - or need to save the scales too

 ### Calculations and Filtering